Jonathan Dymond

 Jonathan Dymond (1796–1828) was an English Quaker and an ethical philosopher who is known for his monograph An Enquiry into the Accordancy of War with the Principles of Christianity.

 Life

-Jonathan Dymond was the son of a Quaker linen-draper of Exeter, County Devon in England.
+Jonathan Dymond was the son of a Quaker linen-draper of Exeter, England.
 Both his parents were 'Recorded Ministers' of the Society of Friends.
 He had little formal education but used his time off from working in his father's shop to read and to write essays on religious and moral problems, as well as composing poetry.
 He determined that he should devote his energies to 'the honour of advocating peace'.
 In his view war was "an evil before which, in my estimation, slavery sinks into insignificance".
 In 1825 he attended the annual meeting of the Peace Society in London and went on to help set up a branch of that society in Exeter.
 He soon had to withdraw from taking an active part due to his failing health.

+On 6th May 1828, age 31, Jonathan Dymond died of tuberculosis.